cuynu/vancedx/README.md

 - This project was renamed to "YouTube Vanced+", basically i just add + after Vanced, but its still is a different project than original Vanced or ReVanced.
 ReVanced are too different from original Vanced and has too many useless feature that enabled by default, specially ReVanced Extended (eg : Hide suggested actions, Hide Subscription tab, Hide every YouTube components that not ADS make original YouTube experience impacted), our goal is continuing Vanced as Vanced+ branding without breaking original YouTube experience, all of features that NOT related to ADS, Downloader or Playback/PIP will be disabled by default
 - That means when you install and open YouTube Vanced+ first time, all you see is a YouTube app with no ADS but without any layout modifications, unlike how ReVanced does. you still can modify layout on Vanced+ settings -> Layout but we will never set these tweaks as ON by default.
 - Also we still provide pre-bulit YouTube Vanced+ app for who can't patch for yourself just or lazy.
 Unlike ReVanced (official channel), they never provide pre-bulit app and requires you to bulit from source
-- ReVanced Extended are discontinued again recently, so its time for us!
 ## Well...
 - I don't know when Vanced+ will available to anyone, but for now this project still being developed on PRIVATE REPOSITORY.
 Vanced+ always been my dream, but most ppls include u knows, i have bad memories about Unofficial Vanced and bad programming skill, that why its still not available yet